-Any bid submitted pursuant to this Notice shall be considered a firm offer for the purchase of the Series 2020C Bonds as specified therein.
+Any bid submitted pursuant to this Notice shall be considered a firm offer for the purchase of the PBC Series 2020C Bonds as specified therein.
 The Successful Bidder shall constitute an "underwriter" as said term is defined in the Regulation.
-By submitting its bid, the Successful Bidder confirms that it shall require any agreement among underwriters, a selling group agreement or other agreement to which it is a party relating to the initial sale of the Series 2020C Bonds, to include provisions requiring compliance with provisions of the Code and the Regulation regarding the initial sale of the Series 2020C Bonds.
+By submitting its bid, the Successful Bidder confirms that it shall require any agreement among underwriters, a selling group agreement or other agreement to which it is a party relating to the initial sale of the PBC Series 2020C Bonds, to include provisions requiring compliance with provisions of the Code and the Regulation regarding the initial sale of the PBC Series 2020C Bonds.

-If all of the requirements of a "competitive sale" are not satisfied, the Issuer shall advise the Successful Bidder of such fact at the time of award of the sale of the Series 2020C Bonds to the Successful Bidder and the following provisions shall apply to the Series 2020C Bonds.
+If all of the requirements of a "competitive sale" are not satisfied, the PBC shall advise the Successful Bidder of such fact at the time of award of the sale of the PBC Series 2020C Bonds to the Successful Bidder and the following provisions shall apply to the PBC Series 2020C Bonds.
 In such event, any bid submitted will not be subject to cancellation or withdrawal.
-Within twenty-four (24) hours of the notice of award of the sale of the Series 2020C Bonds, the Successful Bidder shall advise the Issuer if a "substantial amount" (as defined in the Regulation (10%)) of any maturity of the Series 2020C Bonds has been sold to the public and the price at which such substantial amount was sold.
-The Issuer will treat such sale price as the "issue price" for such maturity, applied on a maturity-by-maturity basis.
-The Issuer will not require the Successful Bidder to comply with that portion of the Regulation commonly described as the "hold-theoffering-price" requirement for the remaining maturities, but the Successful Bidder may elect such option.
-If the Successful Bidder exercises such option, the Issuer will apply the initial offering price to the public provided in the bid as the issue price for such maturities.
-If the Successful Bidder does not exercise that option, it shall thereafter promptly provide the Issuer the prices at which a substantial amount of such maturities are sold to the public.
-Any change in the issue price of any of the Series 2020C Bonds after the Submittal Hour will not affect the purchase price for the Series 2020C Bonds submitted in the bid of the Successful Bidder.
+Within twenty-four (24) hours of the notice of award of the sale of the PBC Series 2020C Bonds, the Successful Bidder shall advise the PBC if a "substantial amount" (as defined in the Regulation (10%)) of any maturity of the PBC Series 2020C Bonds has been sold to the public and the price at which such substantial amount was sold.
+The PBC will treat such sale price as the "issue price" for such maturity, applied on a maturity-by-maturity basis.
+The PBC will not require the Successful Bidder to comply with that portion of the Regulation commonly described as the "hold-the-offering-price" requirement for the remaining maturities, but the Successful Bidder may elect such option.
+If the Successful Bidder exercises such option, the PBC will apply the initial offering price to the public provided in the bid as the issue price for such maturities.
+If the Successful Bidder does not exercise that option, it shall thereafter promptly provide the PBC the prices at which a substantial amount of such maturities is sold to the public.
+Any change in the issue price of any of the PBC Series 2020C Bonds after the Submittal Hour will not affect the purchase price for the PBC Series 2020C Bonds submitted in the bid of the Successful Bidder.

-This agreement by the Successful Bidder(s) for each series of Bonds to provide such information will continue to apply after the Closing Time if: (a) the Issuer requests the information in connection with an audit or inquiry by the Internal Revenue Service (the "IRS") or the Securities and Exchange Commission (the "SEC") or (b) the information is required to be retained by the Issuer pursuant to future regulation or similar guidance from the IRS, the SEC or other federal or state regulatory authority.
+This agreement by the Successful Bidder to provide such information will continue to apply after the Closing Date if: (a) the PBC requests the information in connection with an audit or inquiry by the Internal Revenue Service (the "IRS") or the Securities and Exchange Commission (the "SEC") or (b) the information is required to be retained by the PBC pursuant to future regulation or similar guidance from the IRS, the SEC or other federal or state regulatory authority.

 Preliminary Official Statement and Official Statement.
-The Issuer has prepared a Preliminary Official Statement dated on or about September 24, 2020, "deemed final" by the Issuer except for the omission of certain information as provided in the Rule, copies of which may be obtained from the Issuer or from the Municipal Advisor.
-Upon the sale of the Bonds, the Issuer will adopt the final Official Statement and will furnish the Successful Bidder(s), without cost, within seven business days of the acceptance of the Successful Bidder's proposal, with a sufficient number of copies thereof, which may be in electronic format, in order for the Successful Bidder(s) to comply with the requirements of the Rule and Rule G-32.
-Additional copies may be ordered by the Successful Bidder(s) at its expense.
+The PBC has prepared a Preliminary Official Statement dated on or about September 24, 2020, "deemed final" by the PBC and the County except for the omission of certain information as provided in the Rule, copies of which may be obtained from the Municipal Advisor.
+Upon the sale of the PBC Series 2020C Bonds, the PBC will adopt the final Official Statement and will furnish the Successful Bidder, without cost, within seven business days of the acceptance of the Successful Bidder's proposal, with a sufficient number of copies thereof, which may be in electronic format, in order for the Successful Bidder to comply with the requirements of the Rule and Rule G-32.
+Additional copies may be ordered by the Successful Bidder at its expense.